MITK/MITK/Documentation/Doxygen/3-DeveloperManual/Concepts/ReaderWriterPage.md

 \imageMacro{reader_writer_classes.png,"",16}

 Implement the given Methods.
-A good example on how to write a simple reader and writer is the mitkPointSetReader.cpp and mitkPointSetWriter.cpp class, from which you can take implementation cues.
+A good example on how to write a simple reader and writer is the mitkPointSetReaderService.cpp and mitkPointSetWriterService.cpp class, from which you can take implementation cues.
 The following is a simplified version of the header file:

      namespace mitk
      {